mkokabi/hometrack2/README.md

 and for workflow as "pending", "completed", "cancelled" ([schemas/payload.js](https://github.com/mkokabi/hometrack2/blob/master/schemas/payload.js))

-**API Doc**
+**API Doc:**
 Api document is available at [/api-docs](http://housetrack.herokuapp.com/api-docs) and [api-docs/properties](http://housetrack.herokuapp.com/api-docs/properties).
+Currently, thr swagger-ui is not included so the [online-swagger-ui](http://petstore.swagger.io/) can be used to demonstrate our Api-doc.
+The api-doc url should be set as http://housetrack.herokuapp.com/api-docs/properties, then Explore button should be clicked.
-As the online version of Swagger UI didn't support the early version (1.1) used here, I attached following screenshots of the API documents and the test.
+The following screenshots shows the API documents and the test.

 *Entering the api-docs uri in Swagger Ui and clicking on Explore*
 ![step 1](https://github.com/mkokabi/hometrack2/blob/master/images/Capture-HouseTrack-Api-Swagger-001.PNG)
 *The only resource (properties) and supported method will be displayed  *